rmzetti/hover-exec/READMORE.md

 print(3-2)
 ```

-Second, hover over the new id and click '[config]' in the hover message, this will produce:
+Second, hover over the new id and click '[config]' in the hover message, and enter the desired command.

+The following script can also be used:

 ```js
 //this script can change, add or undefine a config setting